AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 Pypi Build
 ==========
-For a new build change version in and setup.py files to the new version and run pypi build:
+For a new build change version in and pyproject.toml files to the new version and run pypi build:

   ::

-    pip install .
+    python3 -m pip install twine
+    python3 -m build --sdist
+    python3 -m build --wheel
-    python setup.py check
+    twine check dist/*
-    python setup.py sdist
-    python setup.py bdist_wheel --universal

 | Upload to the test server and test

   ::

-    pip install twine
     twine upload --repository testpypi dist/*

 | Test in a new environment